MatthewMecham32/Password_Gen_Locker/README.md

 | 5             | 26^5    | 550,731,776      |
 | 10             | 26^10    | 303,305,489,096,114,176      |
 | 14            | 26^14    | 2,982,856,619,293,778,479,415,296      |

+*Password Manager*
+Passwords should never be stored in plain text.
+If a hacker got access to the password then they could immediately login.

+Without going into detail passwords should be stored as hashs.
+Hashs are irreversible mathematical functions.
+However, hash libraries do exist.
+Which means if you use a simple password like 1234, or abcd.
+A hacker can still get access to your password by comparing hashes.
+Another protection, which is not shown in this code is to add "salt" to your password.
+This is just extra characters to make the hash even harder to crack.